vatpac-technology/pilot-procedures/docs/airspace/cta.md

 !!! tip
     VATSIM employs the [Top Down Rule](./vatsimoperations.md#top-down-rule) to provide pilots with the best possible service when few controllers are online.
 Ensure you contact the correct controller for any aerodrome services when the aerodrome controllers themselves are not online.

+### Airport Efficiency Procedures
+Major aerodromes have published airport efficiency procedures which provide guidance to pilots to minimise runway occupancy and improve overall traffic capacity.
+Importantly, these procedures specify the preferred runway exit which pilots should plan to vacate at when landing.
+Pilots should plan to vacate at these exits by default, and if an alternate exit is preferred, should inform ADC on first contact.

+!!! example
+    Any aircraft landing on **runway 34L** at YSSY with the intention of parking at the **domestic terminal** should plan to vacate at **taxiway B9**.

+Airport efficiency procedures are published in dedicated DAP charts of the same title.

 ### Class C
 Major controlled aerodromes are surrounded by Class C airspace.
 An airways clearance is required for all operations into, out of, and in the vicinity of a Class C aerodrome.